Gord Fishell

 Divergent opioid-mediated suppression of inhibition between hippocampus and neocortex across species and development.

-Authors: Authors: Caccavano AP, Kimmel S, Vlachos A, Mahadevan V, Kim JH, Vargish G, Chittajallu R, London E, Yuan X, Hunt S, Eldridge MAG, Cummins AC, Hines BE, Plotnikova A, Mohanty A, Averbeck BB, Zaghloul K, Dimidschstein J, Fishell G, Pelkey KA, McBain CJ.
+Authors: Authors: Caccavano AP, Vlachos A, McLean N, Kimmel S, Kim JH, Vargish G, Mahadevan V, Hewitt L, Rossi AM, Spineux I, Wu SJ, Furlanis E, Dai M, Leyva Garcia B, Wang Y, Chittajallu R, London E, Yuan X, Hunt S, Abebe D, Eldridge MAG, Cummins AC, Hines BE, Plotnikova A, Mohanty A, Averbeck BB, Zaghloul KA, Dimidschstein J, Fishell G, Pelkey KA, McBain CJ.

 bioRxiv